 - Riser rail kit

 - Chrome multi-mode showerhead

 Our Creda 53557581 10.5kW Review

-The first step to enjoying this shower is to install it, and if you’re replacing an electric shower, this will be a lot easier.
+The first step to enjoying this shower is to install it, and if you’re replacing an existing unit, this will be a lot easier.
 The issue is getting all of the pipes to line up appropriately, and if you’re installing your first electric model, it may be easier to hire a plumber to do all of the piping work for you.

 Once installed, you’ll find that this is the best shower you’ve ever owned – it’s that good.
 First, the showerhead that is included is a multi-mode model, so you can change the way the water flows out of the showerhead for a massage, harder pressure and so on.